-Few people would disagree that improving children’s reading ability would make a good thing.
+Few people would disagree that improving children’s reading ability would be a good thing.
 Not only would it open up greater opportunities in life, it would boost their cognitive development and increase the likelihood of them being able to access an academic curriculum.

 One barrier to children being able to comprehend what they read is the finding that an estimated 20% of children leave primary phase each year unable to decode with sufficient fluency to read the kinds of texts they will encounter at secondary school.
 Essentially, the more slowly you read, the more working memory capacity is taken up by decoding, leaving fewer cognitive resources available for comprehension.
 If children cannot decode fluently then it follows that would be unable to understand a written text even if they could understand the same information given verbally!